pmndrs/zustand/docs/middlewares/persist.md

 ### Persisting a state with nested objects

-In this tutorial, we’ll create a vanilla store that keeps track of a position represented by `x` and `y` coordinates.
+In this tutorial, we'll create a vanilla store that keeps track of a position represented by `x` and `y` coordinates.
 We will also implement persistence using `localStorage` and demonstrate how to handle merging of state with potentially missing fields.

 To simulate an initial state for the tutorial, we will check if our position data exists in `localStorage`.
-If it doesn't, we’ll set it up.
+If it doesn't, we'll set it up.

 ```ts
 if (!localStorage.getItem('position-storage')) {